 (3) A Certificant shall not impugn the reputation of another Certificant to either clients or the public.
-Any concerns regarding the unprofessional conduct of a Certificant shall be referred to the Standards Council for review in accordance with the provisions of Rule 2 above, unless prevented by law or confidentiality requirements.
+Any concerns regarding the unprofessional conduct of a Certificant shall be referred to the Standards Council for review in accordance with the provisions of Rule 4 below, unless prevented by law or confidentiality requirements.

-Launching personal or professional attacks or discrediting a fellow Certificant to clients or members of the public is unprofessional.
+Launching personal or professional attacks, including though social media and networking sites, or discrediting a fellow Certificant to clients or members of the public is unprofessional.
 Certificants should avoid criticizing-either directly or indirectly-the competence, conduct or practices of their fellow Certificants to clients or members of the public.
-Where a Certificant has direct knowledge that another Certificant has engaged in professional misconduct, such conduct must be reported to the Standards Council in accordance with Rule 3.
+Where a Certificant has direct knowledge that another Certificant has engaged in professional misconduct, such conduct must be reported to the Standards Council in accordance with Rule 4.